Selected Correspondence Peter

 Perhaps I should speak of myself here.
 One can be perfectly aware of one’s tendency to feel sorry for oneself, ‘bitch’ or grouse about various injustices, and just plain be unhappy and discontent.
 Many of times in my own experience I am able to identify that I am simply resentful about having to be where I am at the time and doing what I am doing.
 This morning it went like this ‘Poor me, I have so much to do ... when will I ever get it all done?’

-Feeling sorry for oneself is an insidious emotional undercurrent that you soon discover in the actualism process.
+PETER: Feeling sorry for oneself is an insidious emotional undercurrent that you soon discover in actualism.
 It becomes readily apparent that the feeling of sorrow is the fall-back position of the human condition – it is the very glue that binds humanity together and the very fuel for all of humanity’s religious and spiritual fantasies.

 As you dig into sorrow you will inevitably discover all of the social conditioning that sets sorrow in concrete as part and parcel of being human.
 Most of what passes for entertainment, meaning, interaction, connection, gratification and fulfilment in the human condition is predicated on the bitter-sweetness of the feeling of sorrow.
 These ingrained layers of one’s own social/spiritual conditioning need to be peeled away if one is to ever become actually free of sorrow.